Meet Our Lecturers

-Darius is an advisor to the Minister at the Ministry of Economic Development and Trade of Ukraine.
+Darius is Consultant at the World Bank.
+Previuosly he was an advisor to the Minister at the Ministry of Economic Development and Trade of Ukraine.
 He is assisting with the coordination of foreign assistance efforts, dealing with international financial institutions like the World Bank, OECD, EIB, EBRD and alike.
 Before moving to Kyiv, Darius was located in London, where he worked at Churchill Capital and the Mergermarket Group.
 He was providing investment advice and research for hedge funds, analysed merger arbitrage, relative value and event-driven situations and generated investment ideas.
 Darius is a curator of World Economic Forum Global Shapers Vilnius Hub and an active member of Kyiv Hub, board member at Professional Government Association of Ukraine, member of various career mentorship and development programs.
 He was previously a Board Member at World Lithuanian Youth Association and the president at Lithuanian Youth Association in the United Kingdom.
 Darius has received his MSc in International Business and Management at Bradford Business School (UK) and BA in Political Science at the Lithuania Military Academy.

-Currently Erikas Kaukas serves at the Ministry of National Defense of Lithuania as Armed Forces officer, and at the same time he maintains doctoral thesis at the General Jonas Žemaitis Military Academy of Lithuania.
+Currently Erikas Kaukas serves as Adviser at Euro-Atlantic Cooperation Department of the Lithuanian Ministry of Defense.
 In 2004 after completing his studies at the Military Academy of Lithuania he was awarded a Bachelor degree in Public Administration and gained a qualification of platoon commander.
 Then, after four years, he graduated from Vilnius Gediminas Technical University with MBA.
 In 2013 he successfully accomplished his postgraduate studies at the UK leading university: University College London.
 Here he gained a Master of Science degree in Countering Organised Crime and Terrorism.
-In 2012 he started his PhD studies at the Political Science Department of the Military Academy of Lithuania.
-The topic of his doctoral thesis is the following: “The Assessment and Management of the Threats Posed by Russia and Belarus to the Baltic States”.
+In 2017 he completed his PhD studies at the Political Science Department of the Military Academy of Lithuania and gained Doctor of Political Science academic degree.
+The topic of his doctoral thesis is the following: “The Impact of the Russian Military Transformation on the Security and Defence Policy of the Baltic States”.
 Since 1999 he has been serving in Lithuanian Armed Forces.
 During his military career he has held a number of positions.

-Giedrius Česnakas is a lecturer at the Faculty of Political Science and Diplomacy at Vytautas Magnus University.
+Giedrius Česnakas is Associate Professor at Lithuanian Military Academy and lecturer at the Faculty of Political Science and Diplomacy at Vytautas Magnus University.
 At the Faculty of Political Science and Diplomacy Giedrius Česnakas teaches courses on undergraduate as well as graduate level of Energy Security Policy, Introduction of International Relations, Geopolitics, Lithuanian Foreign Policy, Global Economy and International Relations.
 Giedrius Česnakas has PhD in Political Science.
 He defended dissertation on the topic of “Energy Resources in Russia’s Foreign Policy Towards Belarus and Ukraine (2000–2012)”, for which he was awarded by the Lithuanian Academy of Sciences for the best research of young researchers in the areas of the humanities and social sciences in 2014.
 He served Vice-Dean at the Faculty of Political Science and Diplomacy at Vytautas Magnus University (2014-2016), contributed as a researcher at the Energy Security Research Centre at Vytautas Magnus University where coordinated and co-authored the annual research publication on energy security “Lithuanian energy security : annual review“ since 2011 to 2015.
 Giedrius Česnakas authored a number of scientific articles.
 He also worked at the Ministry of Foreign Affairs in 2008-2009.
 Giedrius Česnakas is also columnist for the major news portals in Lithuania.

 Ms Jurgita Jakevičiūtė